Desgue/Veeam_QA_WEB_Test_task/README.md

 ```python
 python main.py --headless --config test_cases.json --processes 10
 ```
-Will run selenium on headless mode, load the test cases provided with the Json file and will max out the process at 10.
+The above command will run selenium on headless mode, load the test cases provided with the Json file and will max out the process at 10.

 ### File structure
 1. main.py - The entry point of the program, parses the arguments, construct the Test object and call the Test.run() method.
-2. scraper.py - Is where the core logic of the program is, it defines two classes Options and Tester, options is responsible for holding all the configuration options for the scraping, such as which department, city and country to scrape, to be injected into the Tester class, that in its turn will perform the website scraping and compare te results to the provided expected result.
+2. scraper.py - Contains the core logic of the program, defines two classes Options and Tester, options is responsible for holding all the configuration options for the scraping, such as which department, city and country to scrape.
+The Tester class will perform the website scraping and compare te results to the provided expected result.
 3. test.py - Defines a Test class that is responsible for holding the configuration for the Test and perform logic based on the Command Line arguments provided.
 It constructs the Options and Tester objects and holds the logic necessary to call the Tester.run() method.
-4. test_cases.json - Is a json file with different test scenarios used to assert the script is working under different conditions.
+4. test_cases.json - A json file with different test scenarios used to assert the script is working under different conditions.
 5. misc/old_code.py - Is the POC code developed with comments made during the process.
-6. chormedriver.exe - Is the driver choosen for selenium.